Best Places to Live in Georgia (2026 Home Guide)

 Suwanee, GA

 Suwanee’s reputation as a family favorite continues in 2025.
 Its walkable design, Town Center Park, and year-round community events foster close connections among residents.
-Families enjoy its excellent schools, trails, and the balanced lifestyle that comes from living in a smaller yet well-developed suburb.
+The area features excellent schools, trails, and community events, trails, and the balanced lifestyle that comes from living in a smaller yet well-developed suburb.

 Why Families Like It: Top-rated schools, safe neighborhoods, and one of the most community-driven environments in the metro area.